By Rosanna Sikora, MD, FACEP; Laura McPeake, MD, FACEP; and Arlene Chung, MD, FACEP

 This case underlines the uncertainty we all live with.
 It is a lesson in resilience, seeing something alarming and being able to be tougher on the other side of it because you were able to face it.
 Despite all the blows that time has thrown him, Dr. Silien has weathered every diagnostic dilemma, near miss, and adverse outcome with poise and a little gentle humor.
 He really cares, and recognizes that won’t always save him or his patients from possible disaster, but most of the time it will see him through.
 He unconsciously copes by using narrative reflection, atypical humor, and peer discussion.
 He has the ability to take a hair-raising situation and weave it into a comforting blanket that has us all rolling on the floor laughing.

+Personal Coaching.
 Develop a mission statement and a career plan.
 Find a support network to help you to connect to what you value most - both in your career and in your personal life - and to help you achieve your goals.
-Focus on empathy.